 bats 600x400

 Halloween is such a fun and festive time to get creative with spooky (and not so spooky) crafts, treats, decorations and more.
 These adorable Halloween bats are easy to make out of recycled egg cartons.
 The kids will have fun painting them and adding creative details.
 Hosting a Halloween party?
-Consider providing the supplies below for party guests to make decorative bats as a fun party favor.
+Consider providing the supplies below for party guests to make decorative bats as a unique, take-home party favor.
 Or, make the bats ahead of time and hang them around the house as decoration!
-The clear varnish gives the bats a shiny finish.
+Clear varnish gives the bats a shiny finish.
 Making cute crafts while recycling and reusing supplies you already have at home?
 It makes us "batty" with excitement!

 SUPPLIES